 The MS Council and the American Academy of Neurology have concluded that the higher-dosed interferons are likely to be more effective than lower-dosed interferons.
 Several factors, however, must be considered when selecting one of these drugs, and this decision must be made on an individual basis under the guidance of a qualified physician.

 Please note that MSAA does not endorse or recommend any specific drug or treatment.
 Individuals are advised to consult with a physician about the potential benefits and risks of the different treatment therapies.

-For more information about approved and experimental treatments for MS, please refer to MSAA's MS Research Update, published in April 2015.
-Please note that Glatopa™ (glatiramer acetate injection) was approved later that month and is not included in this update.
-For more information, please see MSAA's news items, Glatopa™ (glatiramer acetate injection) Approved for the Long-Term Treatment of Relapsing Forms of MS and Sandoz Announces Launch of Glatopa™.
+For more information about approved and experimental treatments for MS, please refer to MSAA’s MS Research Update, published in May 2016.
+Please note that Zinbryta™ (daclizumab) was approved after this update was published, so this treatment is listed under “Experimental Medications.”
+For more information, please see MSAA’s news item, “FDA Approves Zinbryta™ (Daclizumab) for Relapsing Forms of Multiple Sclerosis.”

 Please refer to MSAA’s listing of Prescription Assistance Programs for information on financial help with many of these medications.